Back To CoursePsychology 102: Educational Psychology

 Imagine you're in a computer class and the instructor is trying to teach everyone the basics of using presentation software.
 Do you think you'd already know most of the material?
 Let's imagine you are a very advanced user and that you'd be bored during the lesson.
 Julie is sitting to your left, and she hasn't used a computer much, so she is completely lost and confused.
 Brad is sitting to your right and seems to be learning quite a bit from the instructor.

 This scenario is an example of when a teacher would want to use differentiated instruction.
 Differentiated instruction is a teaching method in which teachers adapt their instruction to accommodate a variety of learning needs.
-It is more than simply helping students that need extra assistance after a lesson is presented.
+It is more than simply helping students who need extra assistance after a lesson is presented.
 It is proactively developing a variety of teaching materials so that all students within a classroom can learn effectively regardless of differences in learning style or academic skill.

 Rather than developing a lesson aimed at the 'average student,' teachers using differentiated instruction specifically tailor a lesson to incorporate a variety of learning needs.
 It's important to note that differentiated instruction does not mean that a separate lesson plan is developed for every single student.
 Instead, students are presented with several learning options or different paths to learning in order to help them take in and make sense of the information.